Occipital-systems/Fashion-Recommendation-system-using-Graph-Neural-Networks-GNN/data/README.md

-# dataset and preprocess

-## brief introduction
+## brief introduction of important files

-- polyvore/   			-- the attribute of all the outfit and items

 - polyvore-images/ 		-- the directory of outfit image, we give a small sample of an outfit (original dataset on 							Google Drive)
 	/[outfitid]/0.jpg 	-- the whole outfit performance